artm/biofame-display/Readme.md

     [x] delete the original incoming picture

 [ ] document the rationale behind FaceTemplatePtr
+    to keep multiple collections of pointers to face templates and delete templates when all pointers are removed

 [x] naming scheme
     [x] the new images should be named as: